OMGWINNING/slate/source/index.html.md

 # Getting Started

-In most cases getting set up with the Alchemy API takes less than 5 minutes.
-Just choose your networks, [get your key](mailto:api@alchemyinsights.io?subject=I%20would%20like%20an%20API%20Key), and configure your provider (which often is a single line change)
+Getting started with the Alchemy API takes less than 5 minutes.
+Just [get your key](mailto:api@alchemyinsights.io?subject=I%20would%20like%20an%20API%20Key), choose your networks, and configure your provider (which often is a single line change).

 ## Get an API Key

-To start hitting the Alchemy API, you'll need an API key.
+To start hitting the Alchemy API, you'll need an API key to authenticate your requests.
 If you are already in contact with the Alchemy team, they can create one for you.
 Otherwise, send a message to [api@alchemyinsights.io](mailto:api@alchemyinsights.io?subject=I%20would%20like%20an%20API%20Key) including the networks you'd like access to, and we can get one created for you!
+API keys come with pretty high default rate limits, but just contact us if you're concerned about [rate limit errors](#errors).

-Once you have your API key, you can start hitting your nodes!
+Once you have your API key, just choose a network and start making requests!

 ## Choose Your Networks